 I always knew I wanted to be in the mental health field.
 My journey has taken me through many disciplines and across the United States, only to lead me back to the place where I grew up and love, Cleveland, OH.
 After completing both of my graduate programs in the winter of 2015, I knew my heart belonged in Ohio.
 So I moved back home and took employment at the Cleveland Clinic as a behavioral health therapist.
 While working here, I was able to explore more about myself as a human, and also how that connected to my identity as a therapist.
 This is when I found my way back to human sexuality.
 I noticed my passion for feminism and sex positivity growing with each interaction I would have with someone.
 I began to challenge my own privilege and unravel the years of shame I had built up regarding sexuality.
 I could not stop researching and talking about the topics within sex therapy (e.g. sexual dysfunctions, kink, polyamory, sexual compulsivity, etc.), so I decided I had to do something about it.

 You see, sex therapy is not a protected term.
 That means that anyone can go around calling themselves a sex therapist and they may not have any training at all.
-Luckily, I found my way to the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) and am currently completing the certification process to becoming a certified sex therapist.
-It is an organization that takes pride in making sure only the more education and experienced professionals become certified.
-I receive supervision and am able to connect with a community that promotes the same values and openness that I do.
+Thankfully, I found my way to the American Association of Sexuality Educators, Counselors, & Therapists (AASECT).
+This organization provided me the pathway to acheive the education I needed and certification.
 Finally, I have found my place in this world as a therapist, and I could not be happier.

 Licensed Professional Counselor (2017) - C. 1700016